Fine Art Painting

 Representational

-Contemporary art since 1970 has witnessed some great figurative painting, including works by Francis Bacon (1909-92), Lucien Freud (b.1922) and Fernando Botero (b.1932).
-More recently, we have the arresting expressionist works by Chinese painters like Zhang Xiaogang (b.1958) and Yue Minjun (b.1962), landscapes by Peter Doig (b.1959) and the Ukrainian artist Dmitry Kolujny, the extraordinary "egg" pictures of Alexander Vlasenko, as well as numerous portraits by a range of young painters, including the Irishmen David Nolan (b.1966) and Conor Walton (b.1970), among many others.
+Contemporary art since 1970 has witnessed some great figurative painting, including works by Francis Bacon (1909-92), and Fernando Botero (b.1932).
+More recently, we have the arresting neo-expressionism of Chinese painters like Zhang Xiaogang (b.1958) and Yue Minjun (b.1962), landscapes by Peter Doig (b.1959) and the Ukrainian artist Dmitry Kolujny, the extraordinary "egg" pictures of Alexander Vlasenko, as well as numerous portraits by a range of young painters, including the Irishmen David Nolan (b.1966) and Conor Walton (b.1970), among many others.
 Even so, figure painting has yet to find its proper niche in contemporary art.

 Abstract

-The same applies to non-representational painting.
-Abstraction continues to attract a host of young painters, and spawn numerous mini-movements, without producing the concomitant results one might expect.
+The same applies to non-representational painting which continues to attract a host of young abstract painters, and spawn numerous mini-movements, without producing the concomitant results one might expect.

 It's quite conceivable that all this is more apparent than real.
 For example, the lack of "international" movements might be creating an illusion that little progress is being made, despite significant local developments.
-This does not square, however, with the lack of "big-name contemporary painters" - an unexpected phenomenon given the greater media coverage now available.
+Furthermore, postmodernist artists still have the ability to produce wonderful examples of abstraction - take for instance, the hallmark word art created by Christopher Wool (b.1955) in his black and white enamel paintings.

 So overall, to put it crudely, picture-making since the 1970s - despite much individual brilliance - does not seem to have produced its fair share of masterpieces.
 Instead, one might argue that postmodernist painters have had their hands full trying to find answers to these three questions: (1) How meaningful is figurative painting in an age dominated by photographic journalism and video film?
 (2) What more can abstract painting offer in the way of aesthetic originality?
 (3) To what extent can painting compete with more "modern" art forms like installation, for the attention of ordinary people, in art museums or other public venues?